adaltas/node-hbase/readme.md

 Node HBase is a Node.JS client for HBase server.
 It use the Rest API (Stargate) to communicate with HBase.
 Currently, the data exchange format is JSON (but protocol buffer could follow).

+Features include
+-   Intuitive API following HBase naming conventions
+-   Documentation and tests
+-   Implements all the REST API
+-   Transparent encoding/decoding of values
+-   Scanner and filter support
+-   Integration with npm

 Quick example
 -------------